A pediatric cardiologist describes myocarditis and explains why teens still need to be vaccinated with the Covid-19 vaccine. | ExBulletin

 The fact that the heart is inflamed, of course, always seems like a daunting task, doesn’t it?

-“Often people have myocarditis but are unaware of it.
-It’s gone and it’s fine,” Berger said.
+“Often people have myocarditis but aren’t aware of it.
+It’s gone and they’re okay,” Berger said.

 In most of these post-vaccination cases, the patient recovered completely.